List of A Song of Ice and Fire characters: Doran Martell

 Doran Martell is the Prince of Dorne and the Lord of Sunspear.
 He is the father of Arianne, Quentyn, and Trystane.
 By A Game of Thrones, he is in his fifties, and his gout leaves him barely able to walk and dependent on a wheeled chair.
 He is a cautious, pensive man who does not display his emotions.
 He swears loyalty to Joffrey only after Myrcella Baratheon is betrothed to Trystane by Tyrion Lannister, sending her off to Dorne.
 Tyrion also gives him a position on Joffrey's council.
 In A Storm of Swords, Doran sends his brother Oberyn to claim the position.
 After Oberyn's death, Doran refuses to start a war and returns to Sunspear to reassume control of his principality.
 He imprisons Oberyn's vengeful daughters, called the Sand Snakes (who have been calling for war for the death of their father), to maintain peace.
-After foiling his daughter Arianne's attempt to crown Myrcella the Queen of the Seven Kingdoms, he reveals that he has long been planning the downfall of Tywin Lannister to avenge Elia and intends to ally Dorne with House Targaryen.
+After foiling his daughter Arianne's attempt to crown Myrcella the Queen of the Seven Kingdoms, he reveals that he has long been planning the downfall of Tywin Lannister to avenge Elia and intends to ally Dorne with House Targaryen by sending Arianne and Quentyn to seek out Aegon "Young Griff" Targaryen and Daenerys Targaryen, respectively.